 - dark urine, excessive thirst, when combined with one or more of the above (as with all of these symptoms, this can reflect other problems, i.e. urinary tract infection).

-Greyhound Welfare highly recommends that your newly adopted greyhound be tested for tick-borne disease through North Carolina State University, currently considered by many greyhound experts to be the gold standard in tick disease testing.
-The IDEXX SNAP-3 or SNAP-4 test used by most vets does not test for babesia, which, together with erlichia, is the most common TBD seen in racing greyhounds.
-Thus, it is preferable to run a full panel.
-NC State has also pioneered polmerase chain reaction (PCR) tests that look specifically for organism DNA and may be useful in confirming an active infection rather than mere exposure.
-A full tick panel through NC State runs approximately $90, plus shipping and anything your vet may charge to perform the blood draw.
-There is a separate cost and protocol for PCR testing.
+Greyhound Welfare highly recommends that a newly adopted greyhound be tested for tick-borne disease through North Carolina State University Vector Borne Disease Division, currently considered by many greyhound experts to be the gold standard in tick disease testing.
+The quick vet in-office tests (IDEXX SNAP-3 or SNAP-4) used by most vets does not test for babesia along with erlichia, are the most common TBD seen in racing greyhounds.
+Thus, it is preferable to run a full NC State PCR tick panel.
+The NC State PCR tick panel looks specifically for organism DNA and may be useful in confirming an active infection rather than mere exposure.

 For instructions on sending samples to NC State (print and take to your vet): https://cvm.ncsu.edu/wp-content/uploads/2016/12/VBDDL-Test-Request-Form-June-2016.pdf